 - Beware of giving procedural information while handing out papers.
 Loss of eye contact may mean loss of information.
 Make sure such information is clearly understood by the student.
 Likewise, allow time for reading materials that are passed out before beginning any discussion of those materials.

 - If the student needs to use either Sign Language or oral interpreting services, discuss with the student and the interpreter(s) where it would be best for the interpreter(s) to be located in order to provide the greatest benefit for the student without distracting other class members.
 Experimenting with different placements may be necessary until the most successful one is found.
 It is important not to place the interpreter(s) within the path of the instructor because walking in front of the interpreter causes information to be lost.

 - The interpreter is in the classroom only to facilitate communication.
 She or he should not be asked to run errands, proctor exams, or discuss the student's academic or personal life.
 The interpreter should not participate in the class in any way and must not express her or his personal opinions at any time.

 - The interpreting process is highly taxing, both mentally and physically.
-If there is only one interpreter in the classroom, she or he will need a break after 45 minutes of working.
 Please plan your lectures with this in mind.
-In the event that there are two interpreters in the classroom, they will provide their own breaks by alternating the interpreter responsibilities.
+For classes longer than an hour, there will be two interpreters in the classroom -- they will provide their own breaks by alternating the interpreter responsibilities.

 - The interpreter is in the classroom to facilitate communication for both the student and the instructor.
 Speak directly to the student as you would to any other student.
 Feel free to ask for clarification of what the student has said if it seems unclear by speaking to the student whose clarification will be interpreted to you by the interpreter.
 Likewise, the interpreter may request clarification from the instructor to ensure accuracy of the information conveyed.